rajatgirotra/study/cpp/CPP_NEW/RValueReferences/4_README.txt

 Also using move semantics gives you the following advantages:

-1] Performance boost:For those types that implement move semantics, most of thhe standard algorithms and operations will use move semantics and thus experience a performance gain.
+1] Performance boost:For those types that implement move semantics, most of the standard algorithms and operations will use move semantics and thus experience a performance gain.

 2] We know that standard containers require its elements to implement copy semantics. i.e. elements should be copyable.
-But it turns out that most of the times, simple movability is enough.
+But it turns out that most of the time, simple movability is enough.
 So you can use types that are movable but not copyable. eg is: unique_pointer.

 But there is one important thing that you need to take care of.
 When you say